Vimu004/matlab-project/README.md

   - Statistics and Machine Learning Toolbox

 ## Resources
-- Project Report: Refer to the AI ML Final Report (Group 88).pdf for an in-depth explanation of the methodologies and results.
 - Visualization: Check the /plots and /User Plots folders for graphical insights.